tasmota/docs/docs/devices/MagicHome-LED-strip-controller.md

 - LC06: RGBW/WW  with Screw-Headers

-A different version of this controller with an ESP8285 is documented [here](../devices/MagicHome-with-ESP8285)
+A different version of this controller with an ESP8285 is documented [here](../devices/MagicHome-with-ESP8285) The new models comes with the BL602 (RISC-V) and still incompatible as the [issue](https://github.com/esphome/feature-requests/issues/1049)

 ## Serial Connection